MasterChef (American TV series) season 15: Elimination table

 (WINNERS) This duo won the competition.

 (RUNNERS-UP) This duo finished as a runner-up in the finals.

 (WIN) The duo won the individual challenge (Mystery Box Challenge/Skills Test or Elimination Test).

 (WIN) The duo was on the winning team in the Team Challenge and directly advanced to the next round.

 (HIGH) The duo was one of the top entries in the individual challenge but didn't win.

 (HIGH) The duo was one of the top entries in the Team Challenge.

 (IN) The duo wasn't selected as a top or bottom entry in an individual challenge.

 (PT) The duo was on the losing team in the Team Challenge, competed in the Pressure Test, and advanced.

 (NPT) The duo was on the losing team in the Team Challenge, but was exempt from the Pressure Test.

 (IN) The duo wasn't selected as a top or bottom entry in a team challenge.

 (IMM) The duo didn't have to compete in that round of the competition and was safe from elimination.

 (IMM) The duo had to compete in that round of the competition but was safe from elimination.

+(IMM) The cook was selected by the winner of the previous challenge and didn't have to compete in the Elimination Test.

 (LOW) The duo was one of the bottom entries in the Team Challenge and they advanced.

 (LOW) The duo was one of the bottom entries in an individual challenge, and was the last person to advance.

 (ELIM) The duo was eliminated from MasterChef.